Export WhatsApp Group Chats to Google Sheets & Excel in Spain: Guide

 Step‑by‑Step: Using the Group Listener Feature

-The Group Listener feature within the WhatsApp Marketing Tool is specifically designed to monitor group chats and export messages in real time.
+The Group Listener feature within the herramienta de WhatsApp Marketing is specifically designed to monitor group chats and export messages in real time.
 Here’s how to set it up without any coding.

 1. Enable Group Listener

-Open the WhatsApp Marketing Tool and navigate to the “Automation” tab.
+Open the herramienta de WhatsApp Marketing and navigate to the “Automation” tab.
 Locate the “Group Listener” toggle and turn it on.
 You’ll be prompted to grant the app permission to read group messages.
 Accept the permissions to proceed.

 2. Configure Filters